NMS-8250

-The Philips NMS-8250, (NMS is short for "New Media Systems") was a professional MSX 2 home computer for the high end market, with two built in floppy disk drives in a "pizza box" configuration.
+Philips NMS 8250, (NMS is short for "New Media Systems") was a professional MSX2 home computer for the high end market, with a built in floppy disk drive in a "pizza box" configuration, released in 1986.
 The machine was in fact manufactured by Sanyo and it is basically the MPC-25FS with a different color.

 It featured professional video output possibilities, such as SCART for a better picture quality, and a detachable keyboard.